 - 9. This Court has jurisdiction over the subject matter of this action pursuant to 28 U.S.C. § 1332(d)(2).
 The aggregate amount in controversy exceeds \$5,000,000, exclusive of interest and costs; and Plaintiff and Defendant are citizens of different states. - 10.
 The injuries, damages and/or harm upon which this action is based, occurred or arose out of activities engaged in by Defendant within, affecting, and emanating from, the State of California.
 Defendant regularly conducts and/or solicits business in, engages in other persistent courses of conduct in, and/or derive substantial revenue from products provided to persons in the State of California.
 Defendant has engaged, and continues to engage, in substantial and continuous business practices in the State of California. - 11.
 Venue is proper in this District pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of the events or omissions giving rise to the claims occurred in the state of California, including within this District. - 12.
-In accordance with California Civil Code Section 1780(d), Plaintiff Zimmerman concurrently files herewith a declaration establishing that, at various times throughout the class period, she purchased L'Oréal Infallible Fresh Wear 24HR Foundation (445 Vanilla) from Target and Walgreens retail stores in Sonoma County, California.
+In accordance with California Civil Code Section 1780(d), Plaintiff concurrently files herewith a declaration establishing that she purchased Dior Forever Foundation (in 6N) on one or more occasions during the last four years.
 (Plaintiff's declaration is attached hereto as Exhibit A.) - 13.
 Plaintiff accordingly alleges that jurisdiction and venue are proper in this Court.